 · weapon sectarians to do so more forcefully in times of war.

-The information elite is no more clear-sighted than the info proletariat from which it springs.
+The information elite is no wiser than the info proletariat from which it springs.
 Its members merely promote weapon mentality and themselves in the short term.
 They do so by censoring important information and drowning this censorship in a tsunami of babble and lies.
 Those smart and conscientious enough to criticize this poor bargain are marginalized.

 Info elites can practice one of three broad categories of info politics.
 The first two categories simplify information content; the third complexifies it.
-Transitions between these categories are gradual and flexible; they can go backwards or forwards—they need not be categorical, abrupt or progressive.
+Transitions between these categories are gradual and flexible; they can go backwards or forwards ― they need not be categorical, abrupt or progressive.

 1. Politicians (or elites) of misinformation broadcast as many lies as possible.
 This is standard behavior for tyrants modern and ancient.
 Sooner or later, anything not a forbidden truth becomes a mandatory lie.
 Misinfo politics creates top-down battle management systems that seem optimized for war.
 Think of Stalin and Saddam Hussein.

 As a weapon state matures, the defects of its misinformation politics become blatant.
-Lies yield nothing but stolen wealth and its entropy into chaos—sustainable wealth grows from the truth and trust in its legitimacy.
+Lies yield nothing but stolen wealth and its entropy into chaos ― sustainable wealth grows from the truth and public trust in its legitimacy.
 Thoughtful reformers attempt to weave a few strands of peace mentality (including a few threads of info politics) into the rotten basketwork of weapon management.
 This conglomeration of opposites cannot hold together for very long.
 Instead, it pits corrupt weapon managers against frustrated weapon dissidents in a centrifuge of disinfo politics.
 Here we are, ruled by...

-The keyword in disinfo politics is "but" as addressed thus: "We hear your calls for reform; we understand that true morality, morale and efficiency dictate that we do things better; but …” there follows a long list of excuses why inefficient and immoral practices must remain routine.
+The keyword in disinfo politics is "but" as addressed thus: "We hear your calls for reform; we understand that true morality, morale and efficiency dictate that we do things better; but …” there follows a long list of excuses why inefficient and immoral practices remain routine.

 Significant matters are lied about obsessively, usually by omission.
 This trancelike state becomes hypnotic and self-reinforcing.
-Producers and spectators alike refuse to distinguish obvious lies from the truth.
+Producers and spectators alike refuse to sort obvious lies from the truth.
 Disinfo elites are just as vulnerable to their own disinformation as their host proletariat.
 Destructive activities increase while real wealth evaporates.

 The populace ignores its greatest strengths and perils in favor of successive elaborations of trivia.
 It is easily convinced of its imaginary wealth when it is on the verge of bankruptcy and vice versa.
 Public policies become arbitrary and dithering, without ethical or ideological basis.
 The regime improvises as it goes along and its outcomes suffer accordingly.

-I recall a photograph of American shipyard workers leaving work at the end of their shift back during World War II (sic).
+I recall a photograph of American shipyard workers leaving work at end of shift back during World War II (sic).
 An enormous sign was posted over the entrance: “Tell us your good ideas!”
 No such sign would have graced a similar factory gate at the same time in history, had it been between two wars.

 Just as a slap in the face will stop a fit of hysterics – and a deep kiss, likewise – mass trauma is the usual method to put an end to this delusional state.
 Without warning, disaster and warfare strike because no one has bothered to address important issues preemptively.
 Everyone is so surprised when their sand castles come tumbling down all of a sudden.
-Thereafter, disinfo elites declare war—a much simpler task than promoting abundance and fellow feeling.
+Thereafter, disinfo elites declare war ― a much simpler task than promoting abundance and fellow feeling.
 Mass murder reclaims the norm.
 At that point, it’s too late to adopt peaceful politics of information, since the requisite wealth and unstressed, unpanicked populations have gone to waste.

 Learner – by the way – is the kiss.

-Many statements that appear to be lies are just more complex elaborations of the truth.
+Many stories that appear to be lies are just more complex elaborations of the truth.
 Whether through literary fiction, new ideologies, academic postulates, inventions, discoveries or reinterpretations of ancient dogma: the truth prevails because it is more profitable in peaceful settings.
 People revalue information content because it seems more important to them than expensive artifacts and mythmaking about military security.